Ayurvedic Skin Care

 Astro-Ayurveda’s approach to nutrition explores how to tailor nutrition according to your dosha, helping you achieve optimal balance and harmony.

-• Kapha Dosha (Earth + Water)
+• Skin Routine for Kapha Dosha (Earth + Water)

 • Cleansing: Use a gentle, detoxifying cleanser infused with purifying ingredients like turmeric to remove excess oil and impurities without over-drying the skin.